ossrs/srs-docs/versioned_docs/version-4.0/doc/delivery-rtmp.md

 ## Publish RTMP

-Use encoder, for instance, FMLE to publish RTMP stream.
+Use any encoder, for instance, FMLE to publish RTMP stream.
 FMLE use `FMS URL` to input the vhost/app, and the `Stream` to input the stream name:

 ```bash
 # For RTMP url: rtmp://192.168.1.170/live/livestream